ThomasRoR/oshiNoKoSelector/README.md

 # oshiNoKoSelector
-fighting game style character selector using participants from the anime "Oshi no ko"
+fighting game style character selector using participants from the anime "Oshi no ko".